mosesziregbe/SmartPrix-Laptop-Dataset-Cleaning-and-Analysis-with-PostgreSQL/README.md

 ## 📊 Dataset Description

-The SmartPrix Laptop Unclean Dataset includes 1020 rows and 27 columns.
+The SmartPrix Laptop Dataset includes 1020 rows and 27 columns.
 The columns represent various features of laptops, such as:

 - `name`: Name of the model
 - `price`: Price of the laptop